SjoenH/local-bin/README.md

 A high-performance tool that checks which OpenAPI endpoints are used in the codebase and where they are referenced.
 It analyzes your project to show endpoint usage statistics, helping identify unused API endpoints and track endpoint adoption across your codebase.

 **Note:** `epcheck` is now implemented in Rust for significantly better performance.
-The original Bash version is available as `epcheck-bash`.
+The original Bash version is available as `epcheck-bash` for compatibility or when Rust is not available.

+**Installation Note:** The Rust version requires compilation (see installation steps below).
+However, pre-compiled binaries are included in this repository for convenience.
+If you prefer not to install Rust, you can use `epcheck-bash` which has the same interface but slower performance.

 #### Features:
 - **High-performance Rust implementation** with async processing